-Today’s knowledge society and the need of citizens who are able to adapt to changing working conditions is an undeniable reality.
-In the USA, for example, as reported by Francom, the number of different jobs workers have to face during their lifetime continues to increase.
+Today’s society of knowledge and the need for citizens who are able to adapt to changing working conditions is an undeniable reality.
+In the USA, for example, as reported by Francom, the number of different jobs workers have to face during their life continues to increase.
 It is also reported that people usually do not have the necessary skills to carry out new jobs simply because they have not been educated and prepared for them at school.

 I had a chance to undertake a master's degree program with a high emphasis on self-direction.
-At the beginning of the program, I was one of the many who showed disappointment and demanded more guidance and feedback from professors, in spite of the fact that they were always scaffolding and demonstrating that the approach was completely different from what we were accustomed to know.
-As time passed, I developed more autonomy and became less depend on professors to achieve my goals.
-I understood that I needed to change my own assumptions about teaching, learning, learners' and teachers’ roles.
-If we observe and think about our own teaching scenarios, one of the certain conclusions would be that learners and teachers usually have different views in regards to what , how and when to learn a subject matter, just as Australian linguist David Nunan suggests.
+At the beginning of the program, I was one of the many who showed disappointment and demanded more guidance and feedback from professors, in spite of the fact that they were always scaffolding and demonstrating that the approach was completely different from what we were accustomed to knowing.
+As time passed, I developed more autonomy and became less dependent on professors to achieve my goals.
+I understood that I needed to change my own assumptions about teaching, learning, and the roles of learners and teachers.
+If we observe and think about our own teaching scenarios, one of the certain conclusions would be that learners and teachers usually have different views in regards to what, how, and when to learn a subject matter, just as Australian linguist David Nunan suggests.

 From my own perspective, I would suggest that to initiate this notion of self-directedness we should take advantage of the fact that most schools and students nowadays have access to computers and internet connections.
 The fact that students feel motivated and comfortable working in this environment, and our ability to provide self-access materials can be a very appealing strategy that can trigger self-directedness in students.